c3g/GenPipes/README.md

 ## The project&#39;s read set sheet

-Is the project read set sheet, generated from [NANUQ] (http://gqinnovationcenter.com/index.aspx).
-See [this] (https://biowiki.atlassian.net/wiki/display/PS/Read+Set+Files+%28FastQ%29+Setup) page to learn how to properly setup your fastq files and your project read set sheet.
+Is the project read set sheet, generated from [NANUQ](http://gqinnovationcenter.com/index.aspx).
+See [this](https://biowiki.atlassian.net/wiki/display/PS/Read+Set+Files+%28FastQ%29+Setup) page to learn how to properly setup your fastq files and your project read set sheet.

 ## The configuration (ini) file.